Plumsail/documents-docs/source/user-guide/processes/examples/create-pdf-from-docx-template-processes.rst

 Then `create an API key in your Plumsail Account page <https://plumsail.com/docs/documents/v1.x/getting-started/sign-up.html>`_, copy and paste it to *''Access Key''* field.

-There are two parameters:
+The action has two parameters:

 .. image:: ../../../_static/img/user-guide/processes/how-tos/start-generation-docs-action.png
     :alt: start generation documents action

 - *Process name*.
 Select the one process you need among available.
 - *Template data*.
-Specify your data in JSON format as we did on the step of testing the template.
+Specify your data in JSON format as we did on the `the step of testing the template <../../../user-guide/processes/examples/create-pdf-from-docx-template-processes.html#test-the-template>`_.

 That's it!
 Run the Flow any time you need to generate PDF documents from a DOCX template.